Online petition: E-mail petitions

 A similar form of petition is the e-mail petition.
 This petition may be a simple chain letter, requesting that its users forward them to a large number of people in order to meet a goal or to attain a falsely promised reward.
 Other times the usage will contain a form to be printed and filled out, or a link to an offsite online petition which the recipient can sign.
 Usually, the e-mail petition focuses on a specific cause that is meant to cause outrage or ire, centering on a timely political or cultural topic.
 E-mail petitions were among the earliest attempts to garner attention to a cause from an online audience.

-First successful Internet petition

-The first known successful online petition was written during the summer of 1998.
-This was a petition to the New York Mets with the goal of re-signing catcher Mike Piazza as a free agent.
-Piazza had been obtained by the Mets earlier in the season and was eligible for free agency for the 1999 season.
-The petition was publicized through a GeoCities website, various newsgroups and emails, garnering 10,316 signatures.
-The petition was sent to Mike Piazza, his agents, Mets ownership and general manager Mike Phillips.

-A digitized copy of the petition, documentation of the petition through news articles, and a sound file of Mike Phillips announcing Piazza's signing for seven years along with his acknowledgment of the petition are available in the research files of the A. Bartlett Giamatti Research Center of the National Baseball Hall of Fame and Museum.

-Most successful Internet petitions
+Most signed Internet petitions

 On 23 March 2019, the record for greatest number of verified signatures on an official government petition was broken in the UK.
 The petition, remaining live until August 2019, calls to ‘Revoke Article 50 and remain in the E.U.', and had over 6 million signatures by 31 March 2019.
 It coincided with the large national People's Vote March on the same day, also protesting against the U.K. government's decision to leave the European Union following the Brexit referendum.

 The international record for most successful online petition is currently held by the Change.org petition relating to the murder of George Floyd.
 As of July 2020, it has over 19.3 million signatures and counting.